pddpauw/BirdPi/README.md

 curl -s https://raw.githubusercontent.com/pddpauw/BirdPi/main/newinstaller.sh| bash
 ```

+A live version can be found here: http://studiomondo.myqnapcloud.com:82/

 # Changes vs original repository
 following changes have been implemented on the original repository from mcguirepr89:
 1) right verions of php in the CaddyFile (current version is 8.2)